mkaz/jot/readme.md

 ## History

 A bit of a toy project, a place to apply programming languages I'm learning, so it has gone through a couple iterations.
-It was first created in Python ([branch](https://github.com/mkaz/zk/tree/python)) and then rewritten in Go ([branch](https://github.com/mkaz/zk/tree/golang)).
+It was first created in Python ([branch](https://github.com/mkaz/jot/tree/python)) and then rewritten in Go ([branch](https://github.com/mkaz/jot/tree/golang)).
 Now, it is Rust's turn.

-The utlity was renamed to **zk** during the Rust rewrite, it was previously  called **jot**.
-I started creating a new command-line Zettlekasten tool and it was basically the same as my existing utility, so I merged into one and I prefer the shorter **zk** command.

 ## License

-zk is open source and free to use, it is licensed under a <a rel="license" href="https://opensource.org/licenses/MIT">MIT License</a>.
+Jot is open source and free to use, it is licensed under a <a rel="license" href="https://opensource.org/licenses/MIT">MIT License</a>.

 I welcome contributions, but as a side project I may not always respond promptly.
 Please feel free to open an issues to report a bug, submit a feature, or even a pull request.